Shells of twisted flag varieties and the Rost invariant: Applications to the Rost invariant

 \begin{cor} Let $C$ be a smooth projective irreducible curve over $\qq_p$ with $p\ne 3$.
 If $G$ is a group of type $\E_8$ over $\qq_p(C)$, then the $G$-variety $X_{7,8}$ is isotropic over a field extension of degree coprime to $3$. \end{cor} \begin{proof} By \cite[Theorem~3.5]{PaSu10} each element in $H^3(\qq_p(C),\zz/3)$ is a symbol over a field extension of degree coprime to $3$.
-Therefore by Prop.~\ref{E8symb} the variety $X_{7,8}$ is isotropic over a field extension of degree coprime to $3$. \end{proof}
+Therefore by Theorem \ref{E8symb} the variety $X_{7,8}$ is isotropic over a field extension of degree coprime to $3$. \end{proof}

-{ {\textbf{Acknowledgements.}} The first author's research was partially supported by the National Security Agency under grant H98230-11-1-0178.
+{ {\textbf{Acknowledgements.}} The authors sincerely thank Charles De Clercq, Wilberd van der Kallen, Geordie Williamson, Maksim Zhykhovich, and the referees for their remarks.
+The first author's research was partially supported by NSF grant DMS-1201542, NSA grant H98230-11-1-0178, Emory University, and the Charles T.~Winship Fund.
 The second and the third authors gratefully acknowledge the support of the MPIM Bonn and of the SFB/Transregio 45 Bonn-Essen-Mainz.
-The second author was also supported by RFBR 09-01-00878, 09-01-91333, 10-01-90016, 10-01-92651.}
+The second author was also supported by JSC ``Gazprom Neft'' and RFBR 13-01-91150, 13-01-00429, 13-01-92699.}